 Fishtail braids are some of the most popular plait options for brides.
 That’s because they look intricate – but they’re effortless to create.
-Fishtail braids also have a more bohemian feel than other braids, like French or Dutch.
+Fishtail braids also have a more bohemian feel than other braids, like French braids or Dutch braids.
 For a beautiful bridal twist on the style, weave silk ribbon through your fishtail braid or add hair accessories and flowers.

 18. French Twist

-Similar to the chignon, the French twist is a gorgeous bridal hairstyle that’s classy and sophisticated.
-Initially, it was popular in the 1950s, ’60s, and ’70s, and is now coming back into fashion.
-The French twist is a more formal hairstyle, so it suits brides who want a polished, traditional wedding look.
-Best of all, it’s a relaxed style to create as it merely involves gathering and twisting the hair until it folds in on itself, then securing with pins, slides, or a comb.
+Like the chignon, the French twist is a gorgeous bridal hairstyle that’s classy and sophisticated.
+Initially, it was popular in the 1950s, ’60s, and ’70s and is now returning to fashion.
+The French twist is a more formal hairstyle, which suits brides who want a polished, traditional wedding look.
+Best of all, it’s a relaxed style to create as it merely involves gathering and twisting the hair until it folds in on itself, then securing it with pins, slides, or a comb.

 19. Middle Part

-Oval, long and heart-shaped faces suit the middle part hairstyle.
+Oval, long, and heart-shaped faces suit the middle part hairstyle.
 Many consider it a casual look for every day.
-However, there’s nothing stopping fans of the hairstyle from embracing it for their wedding too!
-Many brides choose to contrast the razor-sharp central parting with soft, bohemian waves that frame their faces.
-If you decide to go for that type of hairstyle, opt for a long veil.
+However, nothing stops fans of the hairstyle from embracing it for their wedding too!
+Many brides contrast the razor-sharp central parting with soft, bohemian waves framing their faces.
+If you choose that type of hairstyle, opt for a long veil.

 20. Bridal Hairstyle with Headband

 Headbands have been coming back into fashion recently.
-The latest trend is pearl – or faux pearl – versions.
+The latest trend is a pearl – or faux pearl – versions.
 For fashion-forward brides, it’s the must-have accessory on the big day!
 To stop the headband from looking too childish, team it up with a chic updo rather than long, loose hair.
 Also, keeping your hairstyle minimal means the headband itself can make a bold statement – and you won’t have to worry about restyling your locks halfway through the night.